DropFunnels Review Summary;

-I found the whole experience really easy, I did experience a few blank pages or crashes, but navigating and setting stuff up was easy.
+I found the whole experience really easy.
+I did experience a few blank pages or crashes, but navigating and setting stuff up was easy.

-Plenty, considering they sell themselves as a funnel builder, you also have membership sites, blogs and landing pages included as well.
+Plenty, considering they sell themselves as a funnel builder.
+You also have membership sites, blogs and landing pages included as well.

 14 Day Free Trial Allows You To Try Out Everythig, Then Prices Start From $49 per month

 For the last 2 months or so, all I have seen have been posts that basically say 'screw ClickFunnels, you should get DropFunnels, it's 100% better!'.

 What Is DropFunnels?

 It's quite complicated, because DropFunnels is and can be many things, depending on how you use it, or what you want to get out of it.

-When I heard DropFunnels was on WordPress, I had to check it out, mainly because I like to use Thrive Architect as my 'funnel builder'.
+When I heard DropFunnels was built on WordPress, I had to check it out, mainly because I like to use Thrive Architect as my 'funnel builder'.

 These are simple to do, Thrive has a ton of templates that can all be loaded onto a few pages and easily connected.
 With a little manual work to ensure you are pushed to the right page.

 If you want to 'Try New Things' you can get a 14day free trial, that gives you access to everything, just grab it here.
 When you set up an account, there is a nice introduction funnel that asks some questions.
 A bit like ClickFunnels survey, except, a funnel.

-Every single answer comes with a short video explaining the questions, you can then answer and again be directed to help documents or the chance to get 1-1 coach.
+Every single answer comes with a short video explaining the questions.
+You can then answer and again be directed to help documents or the chance to get 1-1 coach.

-Because I was just testing it out, I went down the Affiliate Marketing / Network marketing route.
+Because I was testing it out, I went down the Affiliate Marketing / Network marketing route.
 I don't know if the choices you make change the layout once inside DropFunnels, I assume not.

 The DropFunnels Features